 Testing for Dog Allergies

-Your doctor can do either a skin test or a blood test called a RAST (radioallergosorbent test) to find out if you have dog allergies.
+Your doctor can do either a skin test or a blood test that will detect allergen-specific IgE (Immunoglobulin E) to find out if you have dog allergies.
 Even if you're pretty certain that you're allergic, testing is always a good idea.
 Some people who assume that they have dog allergies turn out not to have them.
 Instead, they're allergic to the pollen or mold that the dog is carrying in on its coat from outside.

 While allergy tests are helpful, they're not always conclusive.
 So if you own a dog, your doctor might want you to try living without it for a while to see how you do.
 To get a good sense of your symptoms, it might take some extended time apart.
 It often takes months before the level of dander in the house drops down to a level resembling that of a house without a dog.